What to Do With Kids in Austin in September

 Hang out on the Congress Avenue bridge for the afternoon and evening for live music, vendors, kids activities and more during Bat Fest.
 And of course you can watch the world’s largest urban bat colony emerge at dusk!

 This big arts and music festival is super fun and family-friendly.
 There’s live music, a petting zoo, face painting, rides and tons of vendors.
-You can find the festival on E. 6th St between Brazos and 35.
+You can find the festival at Hill Country Galleria.

 Live Music in September